igabriel85/DICE-Monitoring/src/README.md

 **NOTE**: The filter metrics must be in the form of a list.
 Also, filtering currently works only for CSV and plain output.
 Future versions will include the ability to export metrics in the form of RDF+XML in concordance with the OSLC Performance Monitoring 2.0 standard.
 It is important to note that we will export in this format only system metrics.
 No Big Data framework specific metrics.

-From Version __0.1.3__ it is possible to ommit the _tstop_ parameter, instead it is possible to define a time window based on the current  system time:
+From version __0.1.3__ it is possible to ommit the _tstop_ parameter, instead it is possible to define a time window based on the current  system time:

 ```json
 {